 What you can do to help keep your dog cool

-• If pavement is too hot to comfortably place your hand on for several seconds, it is too hot for your dog.
+- If the pavement is too hot to comfortably place your hand on for several seconds, it is too hot for your dog.

-• Some dogs don’t know their own limits – use caution with exercise such as running and fetch as you may need to stop your dog from overdoing it.
+- Some dogs don’t know their own limits—use caution when exercising them, such as running and fetch, as you may need to stop them from overdoing it.

 People can be vulnerable to the heat, too!